dux/lux-fw/lib/lux/application/README.md

     # if we match '/foo' route
     namespace 'foo' do
+      # call Main::FooController resorces for '/foo/bar' but only :show and :index
+      r.bar 'main/foo', only:[:show, :index]

+      # call Main::BazController resorces for '/foo/baz' but except :show and :index
+      r.baz 'main/baz', except:[:show, :index]

       # call MainController#foo with params[:bar] == '...'
       map '/baz/:bar' => 'main#foo'
     end